CreativeSDK/web-getting-started-samples/user-auth-ui/guide/user-auth-ui.md

 <a name="login"></a>
 ## Allowing the user to log in

-Before launching any of Creative SDK components, you’ll need to ask your user for permission to access their content.
+Before launching any of the Creative SDK components, you’ll need to ask your user for permission to access their content.
 You do this by ensuring that the user is logged in and has granted you access.

 Assume you have the following button in your HTML: